WLaney/FXAS21002-gyro-PCB/documentation.md

 ## Notes/Feature Requests

-*1 board assembled, this information is subject to change with more boards*
+*this information is subject to change with as more boards are assembled*

-I2C adress read as 0x21 not 0x20 as expected, the reason for this is currently unkown
+I2C adress read as 0x21 not 0x20 as expected on one board, the reason for this is currently unkown.
+Chances are there was some bad soldering.

 10k pull up resisotrs appear to not be a problem.
-Need to test in conjuction with other sensors